 Expanded scope

-CSRD applies to all large companies (those with more than 250 employees, more than €40 million in annual turnover, or more than €20 million in balance sheet total) and all listed companies (except listed micro-enterprises) operating in the EU.
-It also applies to non-EU parent companies with EU net turnover exceeding €150 million if they have at least one large subsidiary or branch in the EU.
-Unlike NFRD, CSRD also applies to subsidiaries that meet the applicable thresholds — making supply chain and group-level reporting alignment essential.
-Reporting began in phases: large public-interest entities (already subject to NFRD) from 2024, other large companies from 2025, and listed SMEs from 2026.
+CSRD applies to all large companies and all listed companies (except listed micro-enterprises) operating in the EU.
+In particular, large companies are those with more than 250 employees, more than €40 million in annual turnover, or more than €20 million in balance sheet total.
+Additionally, it applies to non-EU parent companies with EU net turnover exceeding €150 million if they have at least one large subsidiary or branch in the EU.

 Reporting obligations